How the Probate Process Works: Information for Executors

 Learn the steps needed to complete the probate process.

-Check the list at the end of this article to find out whether or not your state has adopted the UPC in entirety.
-If your state has not fully adopted the UPC, read "The Probate Process in Non-UPC States," below.
-If it has adopted the UPC, skip to "The Probate Process in UPC States," below.
+Check the list of states below to find out whether or not your state has adopted the entire UPC.
+If it has adopted the UPC, skip to the section titled "The Probate Process in UPC States," below.

 States and the Uniform Probate Code (UPC)